Cyclingbob/Proxy-Server/README.md

 For "Domain" enter your domain name, including the subdomain if you used one for your `A` record.
 For "Port" enter the port your webserver runs on.

 Then click Submit.
-If all has been done correctly, your domain should resolve!
+Follow the mongodb instructions below and if all has been done correctly, your domain should resolve!

 # Using Mongodb